jataware/uncharted-ta1-pipeline/pipelines/text_extraction/README.md

 ### Installation

-python=3.9 or higher is recommended
+python 3.10 or higher is required

 To install from the current directory:
 ```